borgbase/docs.borgbase.com/pricing.md

 - Medium plan: Includes 1 TB backup space
 - Large plan: Includes 2 TB backup space

-For full details on current plans, see the [frontpage](https://www.borgbase.com/) or checkout page.
+For the current price of our plans, see the [frontpage](https://www.borgbase.com/) or checkout page.

 ### Flexible Ex-Post Billing